Frequently Ask Questions

 Some years ago, there was an email hoax claiming that Sodium Laureth Sulfate was carcinogenic.
 The hoax was quite quickly put down by the health authorities, but from time to time rumours continue to surface that the poor substance is just somehow bad for the skin.
 It is true that Sodium Laureth Sulfate is potentially irritating to the skin at a sufficiently high concentration.
 But few skin care products, if any, deploy the ingredient at those concentrations.
 Sodium Laureth Sulfate plays a useful role in pore-unclogging products and we use it in two of our products for acne-prone skin, at concentrations well below the irritation thresholds.

 The three refer to a group of similar products.
 Companies out to promote their own products did circulate the lie that mineral oil clogs pores or causes cancer.
 This lie was laid to rest in a paper by Dr Joseph DiNardo, published in the January 2005 issue of the prestigious Journal of Cosmetic Dermatology.
 Dr DiNardo found that while industrial grade mineral oil may be comedogenic, cosmetic grade mineral oil is not, and so consumers searching for effective skin care products need not look for those claiming to be “mineral oil free”.
 The lie that mineral oil can cause cancer is even more ridiculous.
 If you look at the official web sites of the national consumer watchdogs of major advanced countries, you will find advisories debunking this absurd myth.
 The fact is that cosmetic grade mineral oil is one of the most effective moisturizers available in the market.

-Camphor Pore Minimizing Masque and Zinc & Sulfur Mask are suitable.
-They are not over-drying.
+Camphor Pore Minimizing Masque is suitable.
+It is not over-drying.
 However, you need maintenance products to sustain clearer skin.
-These could be Clear & Refining Toner, Anti-Blemish Serum, Ace Beta Renewing Cream, Vitamin C Serum or Acne Lotion.
+These could be Clear & Refining Toner, Anti-Acne Serum, Vitamin C Serum or Acne Lotion.